Dirty Kitchen

-Some people build their dirty kitchens away from their houses in the Philippines.
-Others build theirs adjoining their houses, like we did.
+Some people build their dirty kitchens away from their houses, and others build theirs adjoining their houses, like we did.

 Our Dirty Kitchen

 Some people build theirs with wood, except for the roofing.
-We built ours with most of the same materials as the rest of the house.
+We built ours with most of the same materials as the rest of our house.
 It doesn’t make sense to use cheap materials.
 Two walls have cupboards and cabinets.
-The narrow wall has the sink and a propane two-burner stove on the counter.
+The narrow wall also has a sink and a propane two-burner stove on the counter.

 Our dirty kitchen is only about half of the extension we added to the back of our house.
 The original exit doors lead into either the laundry room or the dirty kitchen.
 Both rooms are bigger than any other room in the house except the master bedroom.